Practical information

 Assistance with private finding accommodation

 Students are in charge of arranging and securing their own private accommodation in Reykjavik.
-We strongly recommended you begin this process early as there is a lot of competition for student housing in Reykjavik, particularly before the autumn term.
+We strongly recommend you begin this process early as there is a lot of competition for student housing in Reykjavik, particularly before the autumn term.
 The International Exchange Office provides support and assistance with finding housing.
 Please be advised that the International Exchange Office puts forth information about housing options in Iceland to aid students in information gathering.
-All decisions regarding housing and possibly working during the student‘s time at Reykjavik University is the student‘s own decision and fully under his responsibility
+All decisions regarding housing and possibly working during the student‘s time at Reykjavik University are the student‘s own decisions and are fully under his responsibility.

 Accommodation costs